fearlessdots/Fdroid-Priv/README.md

 ## About

 This is an unofficial installer of the F-Droid Privileged Extension forked from ryaniskira's [repository](https://github.com/Magisk-Modules-Repo/Fdroid-Priv).
 That's a repository mainly for personal use and for testing.
-With the power of Magisk, this is done systemlessly.

 According to the Privileged Extension's [download page](https://f-droid.org/en/packages/org.fdroid.fdroid.privileged/):